jamestomasino/visibleconsole.js/README.md

 If there is an element with the name #visibleconsole, visibleconsole.js will use it for the output of all future console.log calls.
 If no #visibleconsole element exists, it will create one at the bottom of your body.

 It will also create an iFrame with an id of #visibleconsoleiframe.
-This is used to maintain ongoing normal console operations, and is leveraged if you disable visibleconsole.js.
+This is used to maintain ongoing normal console operations, and is leveraged until you disable visibleconsole.js.

 ### To Disable ####